Yady Bangoura

-Yady Bangoura (born 30 June 1996) is a Guinean professional footballer who plays as forward for Belgian National Division 1 club RAAL La Louvière.
+Yady Bangoura (born 30 June 1996) is a Guinean professional footballer who plays as forward for RAEC Mons.

 Club career

 Bangoura was born in Coyah, Guinea.

+In summer 2017, Bangoura signed for Union SG on a one-year contract with an option for a further year.

 After playing with various amateur teams in Belgium, Bangoura signed a professional contract with RWDM on 27 May 2020.
 He made his professional debut with RWDM in a 2–0 Belgian Second Division win over Club Brugge II on 22 August 2020.

 On 12 January 2023, Bangoura joined Belgian National Division 1 club RAAL La Louvière.

 International career

 Bangoura first represented the Guinea national team in a friendly 2–1 win over Cape Verde on 10 October 2020, scoring a goal in his debut.